 The board is currently composed of 10 individuals elected by the membership as determined by our bylaws.
 Terms are for three years and tenure is not limited.
 Nominations are made by the membership.
 Voting is by paper ballot, in branch, and election results are announced at the Accent Credit Union annual general meeting.
 The board holds monthly board meetings and yearly strategic planning sessions.
 In addition to regular board meetings, directors attend special board meetings and the annual general meeting.
-Due to the COVID-19 pandemic, meetings were held virtually in 2020.
+Due to the COVID-19 pandemic, meetings were held virtually in 2021.
 Directors serve on one or more board committees.
 This partitioning of responsibilities enables a clear focus on specific areas of activity vital to the effective operation of our credit union.

 Directors of Accent Credit Union receive remuneration for items related to credit union business or training.
 Allowable reimbursement expenses are for meetings, travel, meals, accommodations, and mileage.
 The Board annually reviews directors' compensation and makes recommendations to ensure it remains competitive with other provincial credit unions.
-In 2020 remuneration paid was \$16,350.00 plus travel/meeting expenses of \$413.00.
-These expenses were significantly lower due to COVID-19.
+In 2021 remuneration paid was \$21,400 plus travel/meeting expenses of \$1,446.
+These expenses have been significantly lower in the past two years due to COVID-19.

 Board development and training continues to be a key strategic priority to ensure our board members fulfill their role of providing oversight in corporate governance.
 Directors are enrolled in the Credit Union Director Achievement (CUDA) program and the online learning resource Board 360.
-During 2020 the board training expenses totaled \$3,780.00.
+During 2021 the board training expenses totaled \$4,418.